ECTS

 III - Automatic classification

-a) Measurements.
+a) Measures.

-b) Partial vs. global similarity.
+b) Partial vs. overall resemblance.

-Partial similarity: logical/conceptual classification by Galois lattice.
+Partial similarity: logical/conceptual classification using Galois lattices.

 a) Partitioning in metric space: K-means method & refinements.